 Don’t hunt far and wide for your interests.
-And don’t force them on yourself!
-If somebody told you once that you have the mind of an engineer, but guess what, you don’t really building stuff, then don’t feel like you have to pursue engineering.
-If you feel like you should be into business because you could make good money, but you dislike every part of starting or running a company, don’t waste your time.
-Conjuring up fake interest in something will only waste your time and drain your soul.
+They’re right in front of you.
+(See above.)
+And don’t force something on yourself!
+If your uncle once told you that you have the mind of an engineer, but guess what, you really dislike building stuff, don’t sell your soul to engineering.
+If you like you “should” be into business (because you could make good money) but you dislike every part of starting or running a company, don’t force yourself.
+Conjuring up fake interest in someone else’s passion will only waste your time and drain your soul.

 “The problem is not a lack of passion for something….
 The problem is perception… Acceptance….
 Priorities.”

 If you’re like most people, you probably assume you can’t earn money doing what you love.
 You may be right, but you’re wrong to just assume you can’t.
 You love baking.
 Can you start a bakery?
 You love video games.
 Can you design them?
 You love the outdoors.
 Can you be a surveyor?

 Your interests are telling you something.
 Accept the fact that maybe you really were meant to do something amazing with that “hobby.”
 Prioritize that passion.